G&A’S EXPERTS TAKE ON HOWTO FILE A WAGE CLAIM IN CALIFORNIA – WHETHER WITH THE LABOR COMMISSIONER OR IN COURT.

 Civil actions and class actions involve multiple matters which take sufficient knowledge and experience to successfully litigate and/or defend.
 Goyette & Associates attorneys have that knowledge and experience, and have successfully dealt with the variety of issues involved, including motions to dismiss/ demurrers, class certification and decertification, motions to compel discovery and protective orders, motions for summary judgment, and sometimes most important, mediation and related settlement agreements.
 For class actions, settlements must be approved by the Court and the process typically takes a year after Plaintiffs and Defendant agree on a settlement.

-If you are involved in a scenario with complex wage claims, whether for a single employee or even large groups of employees – either as an employee on behalf of co-workers or as an employer facing such claims -the Wage & Hour Attorneys at Goyette & Associates can answer your questions and represent you in such litigation.
+Don’t wait wondering how to file a wage claim in California.
+If you are involved in a scenario with complex wage claims in California, whether for a single employee or even large groups of employees – either as an employee on behalf of co-workers or as an employer facing such claims -the Wage & Hour Attorneys at Goyette & Associates can answer your questions and represent you in such litigation.

 G&A attorneys have both represented employees/Plaintiffs as individuals or on behalf of large classes and have defended employers against the same in a variety of wage-related cases.